 I know kids who don’t make it home before 7pm every night of the week.
 And then they’re doing more classes or formal sport on the weekend.

-Despite showing that homework for young kids does not deliver the imagined academic benefits, parents demand it from schools.
+Despite research showing that homework for young kids does not deliver the imagined academic benefits, parents demand it from schools.

 Extra-curricular activities have become an arms race.
 We fear that our children will miss out or be left behind.
 We don’t want our kid to be the only child who can’t do a cartwheel, shoot a ball into a hoop, play Bach’s English and French Suites on the piano or do multiplication in Prep.